 Bike and boat route between the Netherlands and Belgium on Magnifique III

 This route takes you from Holland to Belgium between Amsterdam and Bruges.
 Go to world famous destinations like Dordrecht, Ghent or Antwerp.
-Pedal by day and sail by night on the Magnificent III boat that perfectly bears its name.
+Pedal by day and sail by night on the Magnifique III boat that perfectly bears its name.

 Main points of interest :